Undead Nightmare: Legacy

-Undead Nightmare has been heralded among the best expansion packs ever produced for a video game.
+Undead Nightmare has been called one of the best expansion packs ever produced for a video game.
 Kotaku wrote of its originality, despite the trite zombie theme, and added that the expansion functioned best when Rockstar used the game's pretense to exercise their sense of humor, with undead versions of normal animals, and new mythical creatures.
 The reviewer related the game's level of entertainment to it being the first Rockstar release in years to "wholeheartedly embrace the inherently madcap nature of open world games".
 Undead Nightmare took a good title and "put it over the top", as USgamer put it.
 Hardcore Gamer cited the expansion as an example of downloadable content that would have never fit in the main game but instead let the developers explore other ideas.

 Microsoft added the game to its backwards compatibility list for Xbox One, the successor to the Xbox 360, in July 2016.
 The release runs at a smoother frame rate on the Xbox One.
 In April 2018, the game received an update as an "Xbox One X enhanced" title, making the original game code playable at 4K resolution (an increase from the game's original 720p resolution) and with some graphical improvements on the high-end revision of Xbox One, called Xbox One X. The Xbox Series X and Series S can also play the game, with the higher-end Series X running it with its Xbox One X-specific enhancements.
-Sony added Red Dead Redemption and Undead Nightmare to its PlayStation Now cloud gaming subscription service in December 2016, which allowed them to be played on PlayStation 4, PlayStation 5, as well as PCs running Windows; they were removed in October 2022.
+Sony added Red Dead Redemption and Undead Nightmare to its PlayStation Now cloud gaming subscription service in December 2016, which allowed them to be played on PlayStation 4, PlayStation 5, and Windows; they were removed in October 2022.